furkandurul/remembrall/README.md

 - **state: pending review** This issue or pull request is pending review

 - **type: bug** For issues when something is not working
+- **type: research** For research of an unknown concept or tool for project
 - **type: chore** Miscellaneous things, jobs not significant for project
 - **type: discussion** For questions about the project
 - **type: docs** Improvements or additions to documentation